-WA ferry run aground on Bainbridge Island after losing power
+WA ferry runs aground on Bainbridge Island after losing power

-The Walla Walla ferry headed from Bremerton to Seattle ran aground around 4:30 p.m.
+The ferry Walla Walla headed from Bremerton to Seattle ran aground around 4:30 p.m.
 Saturday in Rich Passage, Washington State Ferries said.

 No injuries have been reported in the incident on the south end of Bainbridge Island, and people onboard were wearing life vests.
-A tug boat was on the way.
+A tugboat was on the way.

 Washington State Ferries spokesperson Diana Rhodes said it appeared the ferry lost power.
 There are 596 passengers and 15 crew members onboard.